NULLSonic/ClassicSonicRunner/README.md

 ## Modding Help
 Will be added when the first playable version releases.
 (Might use the GitHub Repo Wiki for that.)

-## Planned Stuff (Not To Do!)

-I plan that every character has their own abilities and bonuses.
-Which I will not reveal :P

 ## To Do
 To see how the developement of the game is going I'm adding a To Do list here.